btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 37 20170316 =

+* Fix: Try to replace all media thumbnail URLs in the post content, instead of just the full image size.
+This will fix references to image thumbnails also.
+* Fix: Plugin now uses standard Wordpress translation functions so that it can now be translated online.
+No experience with this, but it looks to make translation really easy.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/all-images/">All Images</a> detects all referenced local images in post text fields and adds them to the broadcast.

+The next major version of Broadcast will finally have the "ThreeWP" dropped from the name.
+The files on disk will still be called the same, and the action names will still have the threewp prefix.
+Only the visible name in the repo and plugin list will change.

+The add-on pack names will also lose their prefixes.

+= 36 20170303 =

+* Fix: Remove warning when trying to get file sizes of non-local attachments.
+Of course that will fail.
+* Fix: Non-local attachments, when being copied, retain their GUIDs instead of getting a URL based on the child blog.
+This is useful for retaining CDN urls on attachments.
+* Code: Added prepare_custom_fields() to broadcasting_data in order to help obey the custom field lists when broadcasting taxonomies.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/learndash">LearnDash</a>: New add-on.
+Adds support for the <a href="https://www.learndash.com/">LearnDash LMS</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wp-all-import/">WP All Import</a> adds support for post updates from Soffly's <a href="http://www.wpallimport.com/">WP All Import Pro</a>.

+Translators!
+The next version of Broadcast will include the new translation __() calls used for translating the plugin online.
+Please contact me if you know anything about how the Wordpress translation management works, so that we can iron out translation migration kinks before they become a problem.

+= 35.9 20170216 =

+* New: Also sync / broadcast term taxonomy metadata.
+This will automatically add support for plugins that store extra data in taxonomy metadata, like venues and organisers in the Calendarize It plugin.
+Developers can look at the terms_and_taxonomies trait to see how it works.
+* Fix: Force setting of exactly the same post dates and modified dates on the children.
+This fixes the child posts sometimes being a second off.
+Also allows for "only if child modified" functionality in the <a href="https://broadcast.plainviewplugins.com/addon/protect-child-properties/">Protect Child Properties add-on</a>.
+* Fix: Do not allow broadcasting to the parent blog.
+This is something that was possible to do via the API.
+* SDK update.
+Removed PHPmailer class.

+= 35.8 20170203 =

+* Fix: Make the unchecked post actions in the meta box work again.
+A previous change in 35.5 broke the delete/trash option from the select box that appears when a broadcasted post is unchecked in the meta box.

+= 35.7 20170127 =

+* New: Add special check for incompatible plugins (only Post Type Switcher so far) and show an error message instead of broadcasting.
+* Fix: Check that the child blog exists before broadcasting to it.
+Fixes maintenance checks failing when blogs have been deleted.
+* Fix: Do extra image URL replacements in the content for all copied attachments.
+Requires that the images have been copied during the broadcast (attaching the image to the blog, or referring to the image in a gallery will suffice).
+This will take care of images that are statically referenced within shortcodes.

+= 35.5 20170113 =

+* Fix: If using a bulk action on a post that is not broadcasted, do not trash / delete it.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/ninja-forms/">Ninja Forms</a> adds support for the <a href="https://wordpress.org/plugins/ninja-forms/">Ninja Forms</a> plugin.

+= 35.3 20170106 =

+* Fix: Warning when there is no post ID in the $_POST variable.
+Happens when importing posts, apparently.
+* Fix: Debug file URL.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/aqua-page-builder/">Aqua Page Builder</a> adds support for the <a href="https://wordpress.org/plugins/aqua-page-builder/">Aqua Page Builder plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/shortcode-terms/">Shortcode Terms</a>.
+Automatically translates taxonomy term IDs found in shortcodes when broadcasting.
+* Code: Show Wordpress version in system info / debug.

+= 35.1 20161206 =

+* Fix: Extra check that attachments exist, for those times when posts are attached but don't have files.
+* Fix: Ignore post type hierarchical support when checking for broadcasted parents.
+This fixes the fatal error when broadcasting WooCommerce Variations that, for some reason, do not support hierarchies, but still have parent posts.

+= 35 20161206 =

+* Fix: Do not clear the attachment_data array in the broadcasting data.
+Fixes WooCommerce Swatches being ignored if there are normal attachments.
+* Code: More robust way of retrieving equivalent_posts.
+This fixes a bug when broadcasting ACF relations between two blogs with the same child posts as relations, instead of broadcasting a related post from the parent blog to a child.
+* Code: Warn network admins of incompatible Broadcast and BC add-on pack versions.
+Users should keep the MAJOR versions of both the same.
+* Code: Added support for partial broadcasts.
+This is used with the Queue add-on when broadcasting products with _many_ variations which normally would timeout even the most patient of servers.
+See broadcasting_data->partial_broadcast().

+= 34.5 20161111 =

+* Code: More upload_dir debugging info.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/divi-builder/">Divi Builder</a>.
+Adds support for <a href="https://www.elegantthemes.com/plugins/divi-builder/">Divi Builder</a> and themes using it.
+No more getting the logo on your child sites overwritten when broadcasting!

+= 34.3 20161027 =

+* Code: Reload child custom fields in $bcd->custom_fields()->child_fields() object upon each request.
+* Code: Add plugin paths to system info.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/beaver-builder/">Beaver Builder</a>.
+Adds support for the <a href="https://www.wpbeaverbuilder.com/">Beaver Builder page builder plugin</a>.

+= 34.2 20161006 =

+* Code: Handle attachments (delete, copy) before taxonomies.
+This prevents attachment delete+copy+delete+copy sequences when some add-ons (ACF, WooCommerce) request taxonomy attachments be copied.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/local-files/">Local Files</a>.
+Automatically copies local files to each blog and updates the links in the content.

+= 34 20160925 =

+* Fix: Prevent duplicate attachments by forcing renaming of copied attachments.
+This fixes the long-standing problem of attachments with numbers at the end of the filenames being duplicated.

+This stems from a Wordpress feature / bug that removes the numbers when copying the images to each child blog.
+For some reason attachments inserted by PHP code, using normal Wordpress functions, are not assigned the same post_names as on the parent blog, which prevents Broadcast from finding the attachments when updating the post.
+This will cause Broadcast to recopy the attachment, creating a dupe.

+* Code: Added broadcasting_data->copied_attachments_to_blog code, together with ThreeWP_Broadcast->copy_attachments_to_blog().
+* The "ThreeWP" part of the plugin name will be dropped in the future.

+= 33.1 20160913 =

+Minor release.
+Upgrade not mandatory.

+* Code: Initialize broadcasting_data->attachment_data array in the class.
+* Code: Display even more debug info when updating / inserting the child post.
 = 33 20160817 =

 * Fix: Find Unlinked Children finds children with the same status.
 So a draft will find unlinked drafts.
 To find different child statuses, just change the status of the parent post before finding.